Carroll Shelby: In popular culture

 Shelby is portrayed by Matt Damon in Ford v.
-Ferrari, a film about the 1960s rivalry between Ford and Ferrari at the Le Mans auto race and Shelby's friendship with legendary race car driver Ken Miles.
-It was produced by 20th Century Fox, directed by James Mangold.
-The film began shooting in the summer of 2018 and was released in theaters on November 15, 2019.
-The film premiered on September 10, 2019 at the Toronto International Film Festival.
+Ferrari, a 2019 film about the 1960s rivalry between Ford and Ferrari at the Le Mans auto race and Shelby's friendship with race car driver Ken Miles.

 Shelby American: The Carroll Shelby Story is a 2019 feature-length documentary about Shelby's life and career.

 Shelby features prominently in Bill Cosby's comedic story "200 M.P.H."
 (1968).
-Shelby (voiced by Cosby) convinces Cosby that, since he was an American, he should drive an "American car" – specifically, a custom-made Shelby "Cobra" that was guaranteed to go 200 M.P.H., faster than any foreign sportscar.
+Shelby (voiced by Cosby) convinces Cosby that, since he was an American, he should drive an "American car" – specifically, a custom-made Shelby Cobra that was guaranteed to go 200 mph, faster than any foreign sports car.
 The story takes up the entire second side of Cosby's seventh album, 200 M.P.H.

+Though it does not feature him personally, a major plot point of the 2014 film Need for Speed involves the last Mustang that Carroll Shelby was building when he died.
+The protagonist's team finishes building it out and are able to push it to 234 mph.
+It then features prominently in the second act of the film.